jeremenichelli/mnster/README.md

 #### mns-on-[EVENT]

 Sets an event in the element.
 It can be global or inside a controller.
-When you declare a view you are able to add a controller as a configuration, if you don't specify that then **monster** will asume the method is global.
+When you declare a view you are able to add a controller as a configuration, if you don't specify that then **mnster** will asume the method is global.

 ```js
 ctrl = {